-This classic apron works perfectly in fun festive prints for the perfect cover to wear while preparing Christmas Dinner.
-With a roomy pocket for essentials, and the option of long straps, its practical and pretty.
+This classic apron works perfectly in fun seasonal prints for the perfect cover to wear while preparing a special dinner.
+With a roomy pocket for essentials, and the option of long straps, it's practical and pretty.

 These aprons are perfect for baking, painting, gardening and crafts.
 The pattern includes a large, roomy pocket to hold all your essentials while you work.
 And you can choose to make coordinating fabric straps or use premade webbing.

 All three sizes of the apron are made in the same way.

 - A copy of the pattern (PDF or paper copies can be purchased in our online shop.)

 - Toddlers Apron requires 60cm of 110cm/45” wide fabric

 - Kids Apron requires 75cm of 110cm/45” wide fabric

 - Adults Apron requires 1m of 110cm/45” wide fabric

 Plus 50cm contrast fabric if desired.

 For top stitching, I recommend using a stitch length of 3.5mm